Most moms I know long for order and organization. Here’s a simple method to show how to organize recipes.

 My Recipe Binders

-My recipe binders are just simple binders that is divided into categories like “Mexican,” “Italian,” “Casseroles,” “Breakfast foods.”
+Knowing where your recipes are and being able to quickly find them saves you time.
+My recipe binders are just simple binders that are divided into categories like “Mexican,” “Italian,” “Casseroles,” “Breakfast foods.”
 That’s why I say that it’s sorted by my foodie moods.
-If I feel like Mexican food I can always flip right open to that section of the binder.
+If I feel like Mexican food, I can always flip right open to that section of the binder.
 I also keep a master list at the front with the same categories so I can easily see what’s in each section and can browse for meal ideas without flipping through the whole book.
 It also serves as a table of contents for my cookbook.

 My one binder has grown into three over the years.
 Binder #1 is for main dishes, sides, salads, and soups.
 Binder #2 is for breads, appetizers, snacks, and non-food recipes (like homemade cleaning products and salt dough).
-Binder #3 has all the goodies!
-Once I’ve found a new recipe that everyone likes, I type it up, print it off, and put it right in its’ section.
+All the goodies go in Binder #3!
+Once I’ve found a new recipe that everyone likes, I type it up, print it off, and put it right in its section.
 About every 6 months or so I update the master list.

 I type up my recipes, but that’s not necessary.
 If you just want to slip the magazine page, recipe card, or other printed recipe into your binder that’s fine too, but I like to have one recipe per page and be able to easily give a copy to my friends without any effort so I type them up and then have them handy, since I swap recipes with a lot of people.